DhananjayPurohit/paygress/ANSIBLE_SETUP.md

 - Installs Docker, Kubernetes, and Rust
 - Clones the Paygress repository
-- Updates `paygress.env` with server-specific settings
+- Updates `.env` with server-specific settings
 - Builds the Paygress service
 - Creates and starts the systemd service
 - Configures firewall rules